Here's how it works:

 - If you have your tweets protected and @MemphisFlyer is not an approved follower, your trivia answer will not appear on my timeline.
 Email me if you would like me to follow you so you can play.

-- If you win, you cannot win again for one month.
-You know, just to spread the love around.
+- If you win, you cannot win again for one calendar month.
+You know, just to spread the love around. -Prizes must be claimed via Twitter DM response within 48 hours (a simple response will do)

 * In the event of technical difficulty, power outage, zombie apocalypse, etc., the backup method for choosing a winner is a random drawing from all correct responses posted within the first minute after the question is asked.